nightmoon1996/CatFactToDoTracker/README.md

 - **POST** `/api/todos` (Requires Authentication): Create a new ToDo item.
   - Header: `Authorization: Bearer <your_jwt_token>`
   - Body: `{ "message": "string", "date": "YYYY-MM-DD" }`
-  - Returns: The created ToDo item with the cat fact and weather description.
+  - Returns: The created ToDo item with the cat fact and current weather description for Bangkok.
 - **GET** `/api/todos` (Requires Authentication): Get all ToDo items for the logged-in user.
   - Header: `Authorization: Bearer <your_jwt_token>`
-  - Returns: An array of ToDo items, each including a cat fact and weather description.
+  - Returns: An array of ToDo items, each including a cat fact and the current weather description for Bangkok.

 ## Technology Stack